-The situation taught me a lot.
-First, my son is incredible.
-Who could blame him for being fussy or irritable during all of this? — But he wasn’t!
-He was happy, and sweet, and snuggly.
-He actually cries more now than he did a few months ago.
-There were times that the rash was so severe and his face was so swollen his eyes were almost shut, and still, no complaining on his part.
-He’s a great example for all of us to be happy despite being so uncomfortable.
+My son is incredible.
+Who could blame him for being fussy or irritable during all of this?
+He wasn’t!
+He was happy, sweet, and smiled and laughed more than he cried.
+There were times that the rash was so severe, his face was swollen, and his eyes were almost shut – still, he was joyful.
+He was a great example for me on how we can all be happy and joyful, even when things are uncomfortable and challenging.

-The situation also taught me to trust the Light, and to trust myself.
-My emotions about it often got in the way, but in the moments that I was able to filter the well-meaning comments of onlookers and really tune into my own inner guidance, the message I received was that this was a process we all needed to go through.
-I knew that it would get better, and to keep working hard with the doctors until we got to the root of the problem.
-I got a great lesson in not giving up, even when results seem far away.
+This situation was emotional for me, and those emotions often clouded my perspective.
+I took a lot of the comments and suggestions personally.
+At times it was hard for me to trust my own maternal instincts and have absolute faith that we’d get to the root cause of the issue.
+In the moments I was able to filter and tune into my own inner guidance, the message I received was that this was a process we all needed to go through.
+I knew that it would get better.
+This was a great lesson in not giving up, even when results seem far away.